EndPointCorp/end-point-blog/2023/06/migrating-universal-analytics-ga4.md

 After navigating to the Analytics website, we need to do the following steps:

-- Go to the Settings item on the lower left
+- Go to the Settings item on the lower left.
-- Select the existing Universal Analytics property
+- Select the existing Universal Analytics property.
-- Click the GA4 Setup Assistant link
+- Click the GA4 Setup Assistant link.
-- Create a new GA4 property with the assistant's help
+- Create a new GA4 property with the assistant's help.

 ![Screenshot of Google Analytics GA4 Setup Assistant](/blog/2023/06/migrating-universal-analytics-ga4/google-analytics-ga4-setup-assistant.jpg)

 If you already have a Google tag on the website that can be reused for GA4, you won't need to make any changes to your source code, and you will be all set.
 If your tag is not compatible, or Google can't detect it properly, the assistant will provide you a new tag.
-In that case, you will need to install the Javascript snippet that contains the tag on your website.
+In that case, you will need to install the JavaScript snippet that contains the tag on your website.

 The snippet will look similar to the one below: